 Before, such a setup would mean you look for many cables, computers, and big LED screens.

 Today, things have changed, thanks to Roland’s innovations.
-And this is where the new Roland SPD-1 pads come into play.
+And this is where the new Roland SPD-1 drum pad comes into play.
 They offer an excellent example of the new literature of e-percussion add-ons.

 And we are going to look at this device in detail.